-Despite of all these challenges, it is still worthwhile to opt for app modernization as a necessity rather than a choice.
+Despite all these challenges, it is still worthwhile to opt for app development as a necessity rather than a choice.
 The roadmap towards it starts from assessing what is the current status and what is the envisioned status of an organization.
 This step travels through the paths which are available to get to the desired status.
 Only after these steps are taken should a digital journey of an organization begins:

 Current state: Assessment of conceptual and logical models of current business and IT landscapes